(Re)search and Design:

 Urban Tensions in the Yangtze River DeltaPublished in: IOSPress

-Essay in the forthcoming book 'New Urban Configurations'.
+Essay contribution in the book 'New Urban Configurations'.

 Contemporary Architecture and Spatial Practices in East AsiaPublished in: Hantje Catz Verlag